How Belief Works

 Hence, our belief that it's certain that there are six eggs in the fridge can't in itself be a maximum degree of belief that there are six eggs in the fridge – although, if the latter were possible these two beliefs would imply each other.

 In sum, this conception of degrees of belief is fatally logically flawed.
-Our belief about the probability of claim X's content can't in itself be a degree of belief of X, however high that apparent probability, and is instead belief of the different claim There's probability P that X.
+Our belief about the probability of the content of claim X can't in itself be a degree of belief of X, however high that apparent probability, and is instead belief of the different claim There's probability P that X.

 A second conception of degrees of belief